Do you want to write about medical health, but not sure where to start? Or are you unsure of what it takes to be a medical writer?

 5. Use Plain English

-Similar to other niches, you need to avoid jargons in health writing.
-Many jargons in health niche are medical terminology, and many of these words are derived from Greek or Latin.
+Similar to other niches, you need to avoid jargons in medical writing.
+Many jargons in this writing niche are medical terminology, and many of these words are derived from Greek or Latin.

 These websites are easy to use as they allow you to browse these terms alphabetically.